-If you miss goldfish crackers, my homemade Gluten Free Goldfish Crackers will become one of your kids' favorite snacks!
-You will love these simple directions!
-You won't believe how the crispy cheese flavors!
+If you miss goldfish crackers since going gluten free, my homemade Gluten Free Goldfish Crackers will become one of your kids' favorite snacks!
+You won't believe how crispy they turn out!

 This recipe is very close to my homemade Gluten Free Cheez Its recipe.
 The flavors of both crackers are very similar.
 I include a lot of tips and tricks so your goldfish turn out crispy and amazing!